Michel Welter

 From 1896 to 1897 he wrote for the Escher Courrier, then for the Patriot, the Escher Volksblatt, the Escher Journal, and the Frankfurter Zeitung.
 From 1913 to 1916 he edited the Tageblatt.
 Throughout his career, he got into several fights with the conservative Luxemburger Wort.

 In the debate over the Education Law of 1912 he campaigned for a strict separation of church and state.
 In 1916 he was appointed to the Thorn government, as minister for agriculture, commerce, and industry.
 His time as a member of the government was brief and difficult.
 He was accused of having made an agreement with the German occupiers to allow the import of badly needed food supplies into Luxembourg.
 Such an agreement was impossible due to Luxembourg's neutral status.
 He was dismissed from the government on 2 January 1917 and became director of the medical section of the spa in Mondorf.

-Towards the end of the war he was a member of the Luxmbourgish Soviet, which called for the nationalisation of the iron industry, the introduction of the 8-hour day, the abdication of the Grand Duchess and the establishment of a republic.
+Towards the end of the war he was a member of the Luxembourgish Soviet, which called for the nationalisation of the iron industry, the introduction of the 8-hour day, the abdication of the Grand Duchess and the establishment of a republic.
 The question over the dynasty and the form of government was decided in the 1919 referendum; the same year saw the introduction of women's suffrage.
 Welter joined the Chamber of Deputies again in 1920, but was not re-elected in 1922.

 Two years later, he died of a stroke, in 1924.

 The city of Esch dedicated a monument to him on 21 August 1927 in the park on the Galgenberg, with the inscription: À l'ami du peuple - la classe ouvrière reconnaissante ("To the friend of the people - the grateful working class").